 For now we do have protections and healings and rescues and scientific medical breakthroughs.
 And some of them are dramatic.
-We should share them with each other and find encouragement in them.

-and thank God for them.
-But you can never bank on them; they are not part of what every believer is promised.
-There is mystery in the way the divine mercies are unevenly bestowed.

-Then what about now?
-Is there nothing we can count on absolutely for the here and now?
-Yes there is.
-It is Christ in his High Priestly work of sympathizing with us in our weakness.
+We should share them with each other and find encouragement in them. and thank God for them.
+But you cannot bank on them; they are not part of what every believer is promised.
+There is mystery in the way the divine mercies are bestowed: unevenly.
+Then can we count on nothing absolutely for here and now?
+Yes we can.
+We can count on Christ in his High Priestly work of sympathizing with us in our weakness.
 To every last one of us who trusts him.
-Christ promises that in our bodily afflictions he is near to us - not only by the power of divine omnipresence but by the power of a common human experience of pain and injury.
-In the end, Romans 8:28 assures us, God will reveal how even our diseases and injuries and death he turned to our good.
-As Dorothy Sayers once put it in her essay, "Creed or Chaos", what this astounding promise really means is that God is determined to perfect us through our suffering by
+Christ promises that in our bodily afflictions he is near to us-not only by the power of divine omnipresence but also by the power of a common human experience of pain and injury.
+In the end.
+Romans 8:28 (continue on back)